esaulpaugh/headlong/README.md

 * hexadecimal
 * Keccak

 headlong (optionally) depends on gson and bouncycastle.
 Test suite should take less than one minute to run.
 Test packages require junit.
-Jar size is ~125 KiB as of 07/19/20.
+Jar size is ~120 KiB.
 Java 8+.

 See the wiki for more, such as TupleTypes, packed encoding (and decoding), and RLP Object Notation: https://github.com/esaulpaugh/headlong/wiki